 With its syncopated drums, stuttering, swaggering bass, and layers of keyboard, Dub Trinity twists the Tragically Hip’s “Grace, Too” into 1990s funk rock/psychedelic soul, before offering up a pastoral guitar solo that ends the EP with the colour and warmth a Kingston summer sunset.

 Those looking for grooves will find it in this set of songs – Dub Trinity are known for packing dance floors, after all.
 But those looking to explore both the Eastern Ontario cultural landscape and the further frontiers of musical fusion will also be delighted.
 This is music for both the body and mind.
 And a highlight of their catalog.

 Dub Trinity deliver message-based music of solidarity that transcends both borders and genres; true folk music.
 Rooted in dub reggae and ska, the band has made a career of incorporating diverse elements into their eclectic sound, from activist funk to revolutionary R&B.

 Made up of veterans of the Canadian music scene, Dub Trinity has many influences.
 Band members have been a part of outfits ranging from the Cheap Suits to the Conestokers to the Silver Hearts – and yet they hold an iconic position of their own.
-After 15 years of making music, there is still no one else like Dub Trinity.
+After almost 20 years of making music, there is still no one else like Dub Trinity.